cmsc426/cmsc426.github.io/project1.md

 - Your choice of color space, initialization method and number of gaussians in the GMM
 - Explain why GMM is better than single gaussian
 - Present your distance estimate and cluster segmentation results for each test image
-- Explain strengths and limitation of your algorithm.
+- Explain strengths and limitations of your algorithm.
 Also, explain why the algorithm failed on some test images

 As usual, your report must be full English sentences, **not** commented code.
 There is a word limit of 1500 words and no minimum length requirement